Causal Graph Discovery from Self and Mutually Exciting Time Series: Introduction

 \section{Introduction}

-Automated surveillance tools aimed at identifying a patient's deterioration inside the hospital are becoming more common and stand to enhance a clinician's situational awareness; however, model predictions related to disease identification, particularly for complex diseases, still need to be adjudicated (i.e., interpreted) by a clinician before further action (i.e., treatment) can be initiated.

-Sepsis is a life-threatening medical condition contributing to one in five deaths globally \citep{world2020global} and exists as one of the most important cases for automated in-hospital surveillance.
-Sepsis is formally defined as life-threatening organ dysfunction caused by a dysregulated host response to infection \citep{singer2016third}.
-Delays in recognizing sepsis and initiating appropriate treatment can adversely impact patient outcomes.
-In a recent study of adult sepsis patients, each hour of delayed treatment was associated with higher risk-adjusted in-hospital mortality (odds ratio, 1.04 per hour) \citep{seymourTimeTreatmentMortality2017}.
-It stands to reason that early recognition of the physiologic aberrations preceding sepsis would afford clinicians more time to intervene and may contribute to improving outcomes and reducing costs.
-A number of machine learning methods have been developed to predict the onset of sepsis utilizing data from the electronic medical record (EMR) \citep{fleuren2020machine}.
-A recent sepsis prediction competition \citep{reyna2019early} demonstrated both the popularity and robust performance of XGBoost models \citep{du2019automated,zabihi2019sepsis,yang2020explainable}; meanwhile, Deep Neural Networks \citep{shashikumarDeepAISEInterpretableRecurrent2021} are also commonly used.
-Regrettably, most approaches offer an alert adjudicator very little information pertaining to the reason for the alert/prediction, leading many to refer to them as ``black box'' techniques.
-Among the aforementioned works, \citet{yang2020explainable} provided one of the best attempts at identifying causality for their models' predictions by reporting feature importance at a global level for all patients; however, this does not convey which features were most important in arriving at a given prediction for an individual patient.
-The common lack of interpretability of many clinical models, particularly those related to sepsis, suggests that a principled method (with theoretical guarantee) to study the interactions among time series in medical settings is underdeveloped.
+Continuous, automated surveillance systems incorporating machine learning models are becoming increasingly common in healthcare environments.
+These models can capture temporally dependent changes across multiple patient variables and enhance a clinician's situational awareness by providing an early alarm of an impending adverse event.
+Among those adverse events, we are particularly interested in sepsis, which is a life-threatening medical condition contributing to one in five deaths globally \cite{world2020global} and stands as one of the most important cases for automated in-hospital surveillance.
+Recently, many machine learning methods have been developed to predict the onset of sepsis, utilizing electronic medical record (EMR) data \cite{fleuren2020machine}.
+A recent sepsis prediction competition \cite{reyna2019early} demonstrated the robust performance of XGBoost models \cite{du2019automated,zabihi2019sepsis,yang2020explainable}; meanwhile, Deep Neural Networks \cite{shashikumarDeepAISEInterpretableRecurrent2021} are also commonly used.
+However, most approaches offer an alert adjudicator very little information pertaining to the reasons for the prediction, leading many to refer to them as ``black box'' models.
+Thus, model predictions related to disease identification, particularly for complex diseases, still need to be adjudicated (i.e., interpreted) by a clinician before further action (i.e., treatment) can be initiated.
+Among the aforementioned works, \cite{yang2020explainable} provided one of the best attempts at identifying causality for their models' predictions by reporting feature importance at a global level for all patients; still, this did not convey which features were most important in arriving at a given prediction for an individual patient.
+The common lack of interpretability of many clinical models, particularly those related to sepsis, suggests a strong need for principled methods to study the interactions among time series in medical settings.